Photographer: Stan Shebs

 Medusas Head Distribution, Habitat, and Ecology

-To no great surprise, the incredible Medusas Head evolved as endemic to a highly arid region of the world.
-That holds true due to the fact that the incredible creation of Nature appears to only be endemic to the region immediately surrounding the city of Cape Town, South Africa, in Africa.
+That holds true due to the fact that this creation of Nature appears to only be endemic to the region immediately surrounding the city of Cape Town, South Africa, in Africa.
+Even within that limited zone of habitation, it has highly specific environmental requirements.

-However, even within that limited zone of habitation, it has highly specific environmental requirements.
-In point of fact, the rather strange looking plant generally grows in regions consisting of deep soil and rocky areas along the coastline.
+In fact, the strange looking plant generally grows in regions consisting of deep soil and rocky areas along the coastline.
 Regrettably, the remarkable plant appears to grow nowhere else.
 Fortunately, though, good news awaits those who find the Medusas Head a fascinating study.

 That’s because within the areas of its native habitat that remain, it still seems to be abundant.
-Unfortunately, much of the plant’s native habitat has been destroyed, largely due to urban development efforts.
+Unfortunately, much of its native habitat has been destroyed, mainly due to urban development.
+This distinctive succulent also faces yet another danger to its existence.

 Species Sharing Its Range